 Have you ever stopped to wonder if all that money you’re putting into your 401k is really the best thing you can do to make sure that you have enough money to retire?
 Will you outlive your money?
 Are your savings safe from another market downturn like the one we recently experienced?
 What is better, an Indexed universal life or a 401k?
 Maybe you should consider a mix of the two options.
 We will review the IUL vs 401k debate in this article.

 IUL vs 401k: Comparing Growth, Risk, and Tax Benefits

 Millions of Americans contribute some of their earnings to employer-sponsored retirement plans simply because it’s all they know.

-From the day we start our job, that is all we hear.
-But as we’ve been told countless times, it is always best to explore the options that are available so you can make the most informed decision.
-One of those options I want to tell you about is indexed universal life insurance, commonly referred to as IUL.
+From the day you started your first job, all you heard was to start saving for retirement in your 401k.
+But as we’ve learned, it is always best to explore all available options so you can make the most informed decision.
+One of those options we should explore is indexed universal life insurance, commonly referred to as IUL.
 You may or may not have heard of IUL, but I can assure you that you will be hearing more in the future.

 Doesn’t it make sense to put some of your savings in a vehicle that protects your nest egg and guarantees you a minimum rate of return?

 There are fees associated with both a 401k and an IUL.
 You can count on around 2% fees on your 401k plan.
 It doesn’t sound like a lot, but an average worker will pay around $150,000 in 401k fees over their lifetime, and a high-income earner will pay closer to $400,000 in 401k fees.
 So the question then becomes, what are you getting in return for your 2 percent?